delpinolisette/data-science-python/README.md

 Includes my cheatsheets for pandas, implementations of statistical measures from scratch, best practices for Data Science projects, etc.

-Serves as a record for everything I've learned through textbooks, personal projects, and school.
+Serves as a record for everything I've learned through textbooks, personal projects, work, and school.

 # Table of Contents: